Competition

 The award ceremony will take place immediately following the public final round on 26 September 2025.

-Will I receive feedback?
+Will I receive individual feedback?

 Will audio and video recordings be made?